top of page

 For acute pain, I suggest 3-5 visits close together to promote healing and recovery.

 For chronic pain, I suggest 3-5 visits close together and after re-evaluation spreading your appointments out.
-1x every 2 weeks or 1x month.

 What can I expect from my first treatment?